 ZERO EMISSION WORLD proves we can prevent climate change if we have the courage and the will to do so.
 It will demonstrate how we can stabilise the amount of carbon dioxide equivalent in the atmosphere at 450 ppm by putting an end to all human-made emissions by as early as 2030.
 Not only this though, ZERO EMISSION WORLD will demonstrate how we can stop all our emissions with only minimal impact on our modern lifestyles.
 Before we get started though, we need to learn a few technical terms by reading the ‘Watt Is It‘ article.

-BACKGROUND IMAGE 01 // Image taken by Craig Mayhew and Robert Simmon of the NASA Goddard Space Flight Center and reproduced under license to be used within text books.
+BACKGROUND IMAGE 01 // Image ‘Earth’s City Lights‘ taken by Craig Mayhew and Robert Simmon of the NASA Goddard Space Flight Center and reproduced in accordance with NASA guidelines.
 Minor modifications undertaken by Super Radical.

-BACKGROUND IMAGE 02 // Image taken by NASA and reproduced under license to be used within text books.
+BACKGROUND IMAGE 02 // Image ‘Lake Nasser and Toshka Lakes, Egypt’ taken by NASA and reproduced in accordance with NASA guidelines.
 Minor modifications undertaken by Super Radical.